Template

 docker compose up -d

-• You can also specify the profiles through the --profile flag, e.g.
+- You can also specify the profiles through the

-docker compose --profile stremio --profile seanime up -d
+flag, e.g.docker compose --profile required --profile stremio --profile seanime up -d

-1. After running the command, it may take some time for the services to start up.
-Once it is done, you should be able to access them at the hostnames you set in the .env file.
+- After running the command, it may take some time for the services to start up.
+Once it is done, you should be able to access them at the hostnames that are defined in

 Modifying the profiles